-Unfortunately there is no systematic way to calculate ratio, but there is an easy way around for doing the same, you can try the below formulas to calculate ratio in Excel.
+Unfortunately, there is no systematic way to calculate the ratio, but there is an easy way to do the same.
+You can try the below formulas to calculate the ratio in Excel.

-ROUND function in excel is used to trim down (reduce) a given value to a specific number of decimal places.
+The ROUND function in Excel is used to trim down (reduce) a given value to a specific number of decimal places.

 = ROUND (Number, Num_digits )